INSIGHTSNews & Events

 • Rowan has a particular interest in discrimination and whistleblowing, and has acted in cases for and against both multi-national private and public companies including organisations such as the NHS and Ministry of Justice.

-• The Legal 500 featured Rowan as one of the leading Juniors in the South East Employment for three years prior to her entry into the Property and Construction section.
+• The Legal 500 featured Rowan as one of the leading Juniors in the South East Employment section for three years prior to her entry into the Property and Construction section.

 Further Information